M5ez/M5ez/README.md

 `void ez.canvas.clear()`

 Clears the canvas area to the current background color &mdash; either the default from the theme or the one specified in the most recent `ez.screen.clear` command.
-Sets x and y positions for the the next print command to the top left (repecting the currently set left margin).
+Sets x and y positions for the the next print command to the top left (respecting the currently set left margin).

 `void ez.canvas.reset()`